themightymo/simple-pull-quote/readme.txt

 Donate link: http://themightymo.com/donate
 Tags: pull quote,quotes, quotation
 Requires at least: 2.5
-Tested up to: 4.4.2
+Tested up to: 4.9
 Stable tag: trunk
+License: GPL v2 or later

 The Simple Pull Quote WordPress Plugin provides an easy way for you to insert pull quotes into your posts and pages.